 Dr. Hasan is a LefreQue Sound Bridge Endorser, performing with solid silver and silver-plated gold LefreQues on a solid silver heavy wall Muramatsu DS 81750 model with a 14k Haynes Gold Crown.
 Additionally, she plays on a Haynes 46385 piccolo with a Mancke cocobolo headjoint.

-Based in Iowa City, IA, Jeiran is married to Syrian cellist, Ghyas Zeidieh, and dog mom to a 5-year old retired racing Greyhound, Chai.
-She is thankful to her father, Zikret, for teaching her music, and to her flute professors, Nicole Esposito, Mary Kay Fink and Joshua Smith for their guidance and support.
+Based in Logan, UT with her family, Syrian cellist and conductor, Ghyas Zeidieh, son, Ryaan Zeidieh, and 6-year old retired racing Greyhound, Chai.
+She is thankful to her father, Zikret, for teaching her music, and to her major flute professors, Nicole Esposito, Mary Kay Fink and Joshua Smith and mentors, Stephanie Jutt and Caen Thomason-Redus for their guidance and support.